2022 Mingqian Mei Jia Wu West Lake Longjing / Dragon Well #43 Tea. 明前头采特级梅家坞西湖龙井。Harvest Date: March, 2022.

-This TeJi/ Premium Grade of LongJing (特级龙井) and the first harvest of 2021.
+This is TeJi/ Premium Grade LongJing (特级龙井) and the first harvest of LongJing for 2022.
 It is harvested before Qing Ming Festival (Mingqian) from Mei Jia Wu 梅家坞.
 Mei Jia Wu, like Shi Feng, is one of only a handful of officially-recognized Longjing tea gardens next to the West Lake in Hangzhou, Zhejiang Province, China.

 The #43 cultivar of Longjing buds earlier than other varieties, making it the earliest harvest of Longjing in the West Lake gardens. #43 Longjing grown in Mei Jia Wu is prized for its mouth feel, subtly layered flavours and rich aroma.
 These are the first buds, and are more tender and delicate than later harvests.